Chatbots: The Essential Guide

 Whilst chatbot software has been around for decades, it was the introduction of Facebook and Google’s AI-powered bots that catalysed the mainstream adoption of chatbot software for customer service in recent years.
 Since then, a multitude of companies have reaped the benefits of chatbots, including:

-Chatbot are deployed on company websites for the facilitation of customer support and due to their success, have become a core tool in any support team from Retail to Finance and Travel to Telecoms.
+Chatbots are deployed on company websites for the facilitation of customer support and due to their success, have become a core tool in any support team from Retail to Finance and Utilities to Telecoms.
 Chatbots should be built to suit the requirements of the individual company, be those strictly informative, transactional or advisory.

 The size of the global chatbot market is growing at an accelerated rate and is expected to reach $9.4 billion by 2024 – a compound annual growth rate of 29.7%.
 As the chatbot market grows so does its diversity, offering a range of different types and standards of chatbots, for instance: